Fort Saskatchewan Hydrogen Blending Project

 Yes.
 As with natural gas, hydrogen can be produced, transported, stored and used safely.
 Just like natural gas, it must be treated with respect and with the proper care and handling.
 It is a colourless, odourless, tasteless, non-toxic and non-poisonous gas that when burned, produces only heat and water vapour with no carbon emissions.

 At ATCO, safety is always the first and top priority in everything we do.
 We care deeply about our people and our customers and would never move forward with a project that is not safe.
 Our experts conducted numerous inspections and testing of the target network infrastructure and customers’ domestic appliances and piping to ensure safety before we began blending the hydrogen into the natural gas stream.

-Hydrogen is becoming central to the decarbonization plans in many advanced economies around the globe such as Australia, Germany, Japan, and South Korea.
-In fact, the Hawaiian gas network currently contains 10 to 15 per cent hydrogen and the Hong Kong gas network contains approximately 50 per cent hydrogen.
+Hydrogen is becoming central to the decarbonization plans in many advanced economies around the globe such as Germany, Japan, South Korea and others.
+The Hawaiian gas network currently contains 10 to 15 per cent hydrogen, and a two per cent blend is being trialed in Ontario.
 As well, ATCO's Jandakot Operations Centre in Perth, Australia, has also begun blending hydrogen into the natural gas distribution networks.

 Will the Fort Saskatchewan H2 blending project affect my natural gas bill?